Battle of Marinka (2022–2023): Humanitarian impact and battlefield conditions

 Marinka was largely reduced to ruins during the battle.
 Russian forces used the tactic of bombarding the city into rubble using artillery, missile, and airstrikes prior to sending in ground units to wage urban combat, a reportedly advantageous tactic the Russians also deployed during the battles of Sievierodonetsk and Lysychansk.
 Urban fighting in Marinka was fierce, with Ukrainian and Russian troops fighting street-to-street and destroying houses and apartment buildings to deprive the enemy of cover and fighting positions in tough conditions.

 By May 2022, Marinka's city square was completely destroyed, the gilded dome of the local church was partially melted, and the Marinka cultural centre was destroyed.
-The primary school of the city, Marinka school No.1, and the nearby youth center, were destroyed sometime before 15 April 2022, with only one wall left standing.
+The primary school of the city, Marinka school No.1, and the nearby youth centre, were destroyed sometime before 15 April 2022, with only one wall left standing.
 The police chief, Artem Schus, stated that every building in the city was damaged.

-On 3 November 2022, Ukraine claimed to have evacuated the civilian population of Marinka, totaling around 9,400 people pre-war.
+On 3 November 2022, Ukraine claimed to have evacuated the civilian population of Marinka, totalling around 9,400 people pre-war.
 Evacuation efforts were done by Ukrainian paramedic group White Angels.
 This was corroborated by Schus, who claimed living in the city was impossible.
 In a March 2023 statement, Schus stated the city was "completely destroyed."

 On 23 December 2023, Ukrainian Brigadier General Oleksandr Tarnavskyi accused the Russians of "practically" wiping Marinka "off the ground".

-While declaring the capture of Marinka on 25 December 2023, Russian defence minister Sergei Shoigu remarked on the city's defenses, saying each street was "fairly well protected from all attacks from both the air and field artillery structures, long-term firing points and a complex system of underground communications" as Ukrainian troops had nine years to fortify the settlement.
+While declaring the capture of Marinka on 25 December 2023, Russian defence minister Sergei Shoigu remarked on the city's defences, saying each street was "fairly well protected from all attacks from both the air and field artillery structures, long-term firing points and a complex system of underground communications" as Ukrainian troops had nine years to fortify the settlement.
 He also stated the capture would reduce Ukrainian shelling of Donetsk city.

 On 26 December 2023, Ukrainian commander-in-chief Valerii Zaluzhnyi compared the battle for Marinka to the battle of Bakhmut, saying "Streets, neighborhoods and our fighters are being destroyed, and after that we have what we have."